KathiraveluLab/.github/profile/README.md

-## Welcome to the KathiraveluLab GitHub Organization.
+## Welcome to the Kathiravelu Lab GitHub Organization.